“Class, your exam is going to start from the next week, come prepared!”

 This is not just to beat the exam blues but for an over-all healthy child.
 It is important that your child eats a balanced diet with all the essential nutrients and avoids junk food as much as possible.
 Also during exams, children must stay away from junk food altogether as it is high in fat, high in sugar, processed.
 These foods affect your child’s mood making them impatient and irritable.
 Junk food may also upset your kids’ stomach making them sick.

 Whatever your child eats reflects on his energy level and concentration power.
-Let them have more seeds and nuts, vegetables, fruits, fish and yoghurt.
+Let them have more seeds and nuts, vegetables, fruits, fish and yogurt.
 These foods will fuel your child’s brain improving memory and focus.

 Also, read: 7 Healthy Foods to Include in Kids’ Diet